mozilla/smarthome/README.md

 3. Building with Maven
 ======================

+### 3.1 Vaani pre-requisites:
+Prior to build ESH, you need to install pocketsphinx for offline recongition and voice activiation.
+To do that just execute: `setup_pocketsphinx.sh` in ESH root.

+### 3.2 ESH:

 To build Eclipse SmartHome from the sources, Maven takes care of everything:
 - set MAVEN_OPTS to "-Xms512m -Xmx1024m -XX:PermSize=256m -XX:MaxPermSize=512m"
 - change into the smarthome directory ("cd smarthome“)